 (not available for RAW captures) this feature Shoots three images with different exposures and then overlays the bright area of the underexposed image and the dark area of the overexposed image to create a picture with an extended range from highlight to shadow.

 The highlight detail in auto HDR is better than that in DRO and with reduced noise.
 The shutter is released three times, so using this function for moving subjects is not recommended.

 The Sony creative styles can best be explained as being film emulations (the same way as do some other camera manufacturers implements this).
-There is a range of styles available from vivid colour to black and white.
-If you’re shooting RAW, these styles are embedded, but can always be zeroed after importing them to you RAW editor of choice.
+There is a range of styles available from vivid color to black and white.
+If you’re shooting RAW, these styles are embedded, but can always be zeroed after importing them to your RAW editor of choice.
 Jpegs are saved with this styling applied.
-It is always useful to try some of these, and can be a real boost for your creativity, as you will notice that you make different images in say black-and-white as opposed to colour.
+It is always useful to try some of these and can be a real boost for your creativity, as you will notice that you make different images in say black-and-white as opposed to color.

 - Standard: For shooting various scenes with rich gradation and beautiful colors.

 - Vivid: The saturation and contrast are heightened for shooting striking images of colorful scenes and subjects such as flowers, spring greenery, blue sky, or ocean views.

 - Neutral: The saturation and sharpness are lowered for shooting images in subdued tones.
 This is also suitable for capturing image material to be modified with a computer.